robertstepp/vogon-poetry-parser/README.md

 - ✅ Multiple paths per plugin output
 - ✅ Rows with no paths (outputs empty path field)

-## 🤝 Contributing

-Found a bug?
-Have a path format that isn't detected?
-PRs welcome!

-1. Fork it
-2. Create your feature branch (`git checkout -b feature/infinite-improbability-paths`)
-3. Commit your changes (`git commit -am 'Add some paths'`)
-4. Push to the branch (`git push origin feature/infinite-improbability-paths`)
-5. Open a Pull Request

 Do what you want with it.
 If it saves you time, that's all the thanks needed.